Calchan/debian-install-scripts/README.md

   toggle the HUD on and Shift_L+F1 to cycle the FPS cap (unlimited by default, then 60fps, then 30fps).
 Use Shift_L+F2 to toggle logging on and off.
 Note that sometimes, on 32-bit games, not all stats will show, and the next time they will.
 MangoHud is somewhat erratic in 32-bit.

-- Install the Heroic games launcher.
-This is an alternative to the bloated Epic launcher.
-It works great and is full of useful conveniences.
-If you've been obediently redeeming these free Epic games every week you should have a fair number of them by now, some of them very good.
-Make sure you use Steam's Proton packages as your Wine implementation.
-None of the Epic games are old enough to require vanilla Wine.

-- Install Lutris for GOG and third-party games.

 - Install the Xanmod kernel.
 It's more recent than what's packaged (usually necessary for Intel and AMD graphics), and contains a few interesting patches for gaming such as interactivity and